 If you’re reading this, your WooCommerce store is probably slow.
 You’re watching potential customers leave because pages take too long to load.
 You know it’s costing you sales.

 You’ve likely tried things already.
 A caching plugin that helped a little.
-Maybe you talked to a developer who quoted you $80K for a headless rebuild.
-You’ve read forum posts with conflicting advice—some saying headless is the future, others saying it’s overkill.
+Maybe you talked to a developer who quoted you $80K for a headless build.
+You’ve read forum posts with conflicting advice – some saying headless is the future, others saying it’s overkill.

 The frustration is real.
 The confusion is by design.

 Headless projects are more billable.
 A $70-100K headless build generates far more agency revenue than a $20-30K optimization project.
-There’s also ongoing maintenance revenue—you’ll need specialized React/Next.js developers forever, not just for launch.
+There’s also ongoing maintenance revenue – you’ll need specialized React/Next.js developers forever, not only for launch.

 We’ve had hundreds of these conversations.
 Store owners come to us after being quoted $70-100K for headless, wondering if that’s their only option.